telerik/ajax-docs/controls/combobox/how-to/ensure-the-selection-of-existing-items-with-allowcustomtext-.md

 ---
 title: Ensure the Selection of Existing Items with AllowCustomText
-page_title: Ensure the Selection of Existing Items with AllowCustomText  | UI for ASP.NET AJAX Documentation
+page_title: Ensure the Selection of Existing Items with AllowCustomText  | RadComboBox for ASP.NET AJAX Documentation
 description: Ensure the Selection of Existing Items with AllowCustomText
 slug: combobox/how-to/ensure-the-selection-of-existing-items-with-allowcustomtext-
 tags: ensure,the,selection,of,existing,items,with,allowcustomtext,